-1 Consult your tax advisor as there are phase-out ranges for IRA contribution deductibility based on modified adjusted gross income (MAGI) ranges that are published annually and correspond to your federal tax filing status (married, filing jointly; married, filing separately; or single) and whether or not you participate in an employer-sponsored retirement plan.
+1 Consult your tax advisor, as there are phase-out ranges for IRA contribution deductibility based on modified adjusted gross income (MAGI) ranges that are published annually and correspond to your federal tax filing status (married, filing jointly; married, filing separately; or single) and whether you or your spouse participate in an employer-sponsored retirement plan.

 Bank of America is a marketing name for the Retirement Services business of Bank of America Corporation.

 This material should be regarded as educational information on Healthcare and Social Security and is not intended to provide specific advice.
 If you have questions regarding your particular situation, please contact the Social Security Administration and/or your legal advisors.